andrescvargasr/faas_so_final_project/openfaas/README.md

 minikube mount $(pwd):/mnt &
 ```

-You can also run `./bin/start_minikube.sh` for an easy scripted one liner
+You can also run `./bin/start_minikube.sh` for an easy scripted one liner.

 **Next ->** [OpenFaas Implementation](install.md)